 The first part of this essay locates the poetic and political roots of Jacobin ecological jubilee in Golden Age pastoral, with its peculiar credulity regarding the political partisanship of other-than-human natures.
-Darwin’s engagement with this tradition is never finally dissociable from the English Enlightenment ideologies of which his “Lunar Society” circle formed the liberal and dissenting vanguard, including familiar and still fatal, forms of techno-utopian optimism.
+Darwin’s engagement with this tradition is never finally dissociable from the English Enlightenment ideologies of which his “Lunar Society” circle formed the liberal and dissenting vanguard, including familiar and still fatal forms of techno-utopian optimism.
 Yet I attempt to isolate that aspect of Darwin’s techno-pastoral that exceeded such mystifications and apologetics, frightening his contemporaries with a vision of communal luxury that extended past both the rights-bearing category of the citizen-subject and the purportedly universal community of humanitarian sentiment, into the (supposedly) extra-political terrain of the earth.

-Turning from ecological jubilee to ecological retribution, the second part of this essay delves into the most geological and abolitionist Canto of Darwin’s Economy of Vegetation, teasing out the overdetermined connections between racialized blackness and the energetic humus of appropriated earth that Darwin’s poetry confusedly mobilizes.
-The section focuses on Darwin’s repeated engagements with the period’s most iconic anti-slavery icon, Josiah Wedgwood’s mass-produced cameo of a pleading slave in chains.
-I argue that Darwin’s due diligence to the extractive sources of industrial manufacture and geological knowledge combines with his “relief poetics” – a compositional commitment to bestowing figure on the material that usually passes for ground – to issue in distinctly anti-humanitarian and illiberal incitements to vengeance against slavery and colonization.
+Turning from ecological jubilee to ecological retribution, the second part of this essay delves into the most geological and abolitionist canto of Darwin’s Economy of Vegetation, teasing out the overdetermined connections between racialized blackness and the energetic humus of appropriated earth that Darwin’s poetry confusedly mobilizes.
+The section focuses on Darwin’s repeated engagements with the period’s most iconic antislavery icon, Josiah Wedgwood’s mass-produced cameo of a pleading slave in chains.
+I argue that Darwin’s due diligence to the extractive sources of industrial manufacture and geological knowledge combines with his “relief poetics”—a compositional commitment to bestowing figure on the material that usually passes for ground—to issue distinctly anti-humanitarian and illiberal incitements to vengeance against slavery and colonization.
 In the militant visions of ecological retribution that ensue by the close of this “Earth Canto,” human and inhuman victims of this process collaborate to inhume the trans-Atlantic traffic known as “The Inhuman Trade.”

-In contrast to the present vogue for levelling hierarchies in the domain of ontology, I argue, Darwin’s Economy of Vegetation belongs to the prehistory of ecological reckoning with social class, racial caste, and colonial history – that is, with the differential distribution of harm, culpability, resistance and reparation that is the substance of ecological justice.
+In contrast to the present vogue for leveling hierarchies in the domain of ontology, I argue, Darwin’s Economy of Vegetation belongs to the prehistory of ecological reckoning with social class, racial caste, and colonial history—that is, with the differential distribution of harm, culpability, resistance, and reparation that is the substance of ecological justice.
 Taken together, the Jacobin and Abolitionist dimensions of his materialist “economy of nature” stand to illuminate, in their intersection, the ideological and utopian horizons of a genuinely political ecology.

-Jacobin Pastoral, Or, Plants Without Pants
+Jacobin Pastoral, or, Plants Without Pants